Provision VMs with Vagrant and VMware Fusion

 Makers of Vagrant, maintain an official Vagrant provider for VMware.

-Installation of the Vagrant VMware provider is done in two steps.
+Installation of the Vagrant VMware provider has to be done in two steps.
 First, download and install Vagrant VMware Utility from the official page.

 Second, we will install Vagrant VMware provider plugin via vagrant CLI itself.